Day 1 – International flight to Delhi, India

 Day 10 – Jodhpur

-After breakfast you will set out to explore the gigantic Mehrangarh Fort, one of the largest forts in India, where you will enjoy a spectacular view of the city.
+You'll set out to explore the gigantic Mehrangarh Fort, one of the largest forts in India, where you will enjoy a spectacular view of the city.
 In the evening you will venture out on a “tuk-tuk” ride to visit the famous Clock Tower Bazaar and the spice market of Jodhpur.
 Here you will have another chance to purchase local goods as souvenirs for family and friends.

 Day 11 – Udaipur

-After breakfast, you will depart for Udaipur, the city of lakes.
+To start the day, you'll depart for Udaipur, the city of lakes.
 You will pass through the Aravali Mountain range and visit the Ranakpur Jain temple, best known for its 1444 marble pillars, each one different from the next.
 You will have lunch on the road as you continue on to Udaipur, with a late afternoon arrival.
 You will have some free time to relax before dinner.

 Day 12 – Udaipur

-After breakfast, you will visit Udaipur City Palace for a firsthand look into the opulent life of the royal family of Udaipur.
+This morning, you will visit Udaipur City Palace for a firsthand look into the opulent life of the royal family of Udaipur.
 You will also have the opportunity to explore the Jagdish Temple, a typical Hindu temple located in the City Palace complex.
 After lunch, you will have some free time to relax and regroup before dinner.
 After dinner, you will head out for a peaceful sunset boat ride in Lake Pichola, where you will be afforded a great view of the palace.

 Day 13 – Pushkar

-After breakfast, you will depart for Pushkar, one of the oldest cities in India.
+You'll journey to Pushkar, one of the oldest cities in India.
 Pushkar is one of the five most important pilgrimage sites for Hindus.
 Once in Pushkar you will have the opportunity to experience another mode of transportation: a camel safari!
 After dinner, you will have time to relax and rest, at your campsite in the desert.

 Day 14 – Pushkar